jpixy/nvim-lazy.rc/README.md

 # nvim-lazy.rc

-NeoVim runtime configuration with Lazy
+NeoVim runtime configuration with Lazy and Lua

 ## Installation